qinxs/dragula2/README.md

 # Inspiration

 Have you ever wanted a drag and drop library that just works?
-That doesn't just depend on bloated frameworks, that has great support?
+That doesn't just depend on bloated frameworks?
 That actually understands where to place the elements when they are dropped?
 That doesn't need you to do a zillion things to get it to work?
 Well, so did I!

 # Features